AB 1666 would protect Californians from civil liability for providing or obtaining abortion care.

-AB 1666 declares any action brought against reproductive choice to be against the public policy of California, and therefore not to be enforced by California courts.
-This right to an abortion is enshrined in California’s constitution.
-With the Supreme Court set to decide a case that could overturn Roe, actions by states that support abortion access are the primary bulwark to protect abortion rights.
-AB 1666 makes it possible for California to protect California providers and patients in the face of an onslaught of reactionary and restrictive policies.
+AB 1666 declares that any legal action brought against the right to reproductive choice is against the public policy of California, and therefore will not be enforced by California courts.
+The right to an abortion is enshrined in California law.
+Because the Supreme Court is likely to overturn Roe v.
+Wade, laws like AB 1666 will be the primary bulwark to protect abortion rights.
+AB 1666 makes it possible for California to protect providers and patients in the face of an onslaught of reactionary and restrictive policies being enacted across the nation.